Hello!

 Background

-My academic background is in psychology, emotion and research methods, and includes a PhD in Psychology awarded by The University of Edinburgh with no corrections.
-At the time, my doctoral research investigated if various emotion-generating stimuli used in lab settings (including VR & the Oculus Rift DK1) could approximate emotional states occurring in daily life, as measured using a bespoke Android phone app.
+Prior, my academic background is in psychology, emotion and research methods, and includes a PhD in Psychology awarded by The University of Edinburgh with no corrections.
+My doctoral research investigated if various emotion-generating stimuli used in lab settings (including VR & at the time, the recently launched Oculus Rift DK1) could approximate emotional states occurring in daily life, as measured using a bespoke Android phone app.
 As part of my doctoral research I also tested if model-based cluster analysis can serve as a computational model for how humans create (fuzzy) emotional categories.

 Publications